-- (a) The Executive Director may promulgate any other measures for the orderly conduct of the Competition or to correct deficiencies in the Competition.
-In particular, it is anticipated that additional measures will be adopted either when Team Registration has been completed or the digital platform to be utilized for the International Rounds has been finalized. - (b) After the Executive Office has approved a Rules Supplement pursuant to Rule 1.7, Administrators may, in consultation with and upon prior approval of the Executive Director, promulgate additional rules, modifications, or other measures for the orderly conduct of the Qualifying or Friendly Round.
+- (a) The Executive Director may promulgate any other measures for the orderly conduct of the Competition or to correct deficiencies in the Competition. - (b) After the Executive Office has approved a Rules Supplement pursuant to Rule 1.7, Administrators may, in consultation with and upon prior approval of the Executive Director, promulgate additional rules, modifications, or other measures for the orderly conduct of the Qualifying or Friendly Round.
 Any proposed additional rules, modifications or other measures shall be submitted to the Executive Office as soon as practicable for approval in accordance with Rule 1.7 and, once approved, codified by the Administrator in the Rules Supplement and posted to the Jessup website.